Vogeltak/maxcrone.org/content/books/2022-06-22-dawn-of-everything.md

 > Burials of kings surrounded by dozens, hundreds, on some occasions even thousands of human victims killed specially for the occasion can be found in almost every part of the world where monarchies did eventually establish themselves, from the early dynastic city-state of Ur in Mesopotamia to the Kerma polity in Nubia to Shang China.
 There are also credible literary descriptions from Korea, Tibet, Japan and the Russian steppes.
 Something similar seems to have occurred as well in the Moche and Wari societies of South America, and the Mississippian city of Cahokia.

 > with the extension of Inca sovereignty in Peru.
-Here, too, we find a contrast between the traditional, varied and flexible regime of everyday foodstuffs – in this case centring on cuisine made from freeze-dried potatoes (chuño) – and the introduction of a completely different sort of food, in this case, maize beer (chicha), which was considered fit for the gods and also gradually became, as it were, the food of empire.
+Here, too, we find a contrast between the traditional, varied and flexible regime of everyday foodstuffs – in this case centering on cuisine made from freeze-dried potatoes (chuño) – and the introduction of a completely different sort of food, in this case, maize beer (chicha), which was considered fit for the gods and also gradually became, as it were, the food of empire.

 > To be a Classic Maya ruler (ajaw) was to be a hunter and god-impersonator of the first rank, a warrior whose body, on entering battle or during dance rituals, became host to the spirit of an ancestral hero, deity or dreamlike monsters.